 The highly successful No Such Thing As A Fish podcast vocalises the fluent, comedic relationships between four of BBC QI’s fact finders, known affectionately by Stephen Fry and the show’s vast fan base as ‘QI Elves’.
 The fact discussion show launched accidentally when a test pilot Dan co-created was leaked by a fan, the move stunned the team when it immediately found a place at number one in the iTunes chart.
 The podcast has remained firmly in the top ten ever since... except the week Dan forgot to upload the show.

-With its continued strength, NSTAAF was deservedly picked up by the BBC for a television adaptation, which Dan co-created, entitled, No Such Thing As The News for BBC2.
-The format was altered slightly to focus on facts derived from topical news stories from around the globe.
+NSTAAF was deservedly picked up by BBC2 for a television adaptation, which Dan co-created, entitled, No Such Thing As The News.
 The successful programme explores the lighter side of current affairs, often affairs we didn’t even realise were current, which spins the facts off into a fascinating indulgence of hilarious knowledge.
-Dan also co-wrote the book version of the podcast The Book Of The Year in 2017 with his fellow QI Elves.
+Dan also co-wrote the book versions of the podcast The Book Of The Year in 2017, 2018 and 2019 with his fellow QI Elves.

-Dan made his Edinburgh Fringe debut in 2014 to near sell out audiences across the run, and cemented his passions on the industry with C*ckblocked From Outer Space.
-A rich, hilarious exploration of his inner dork, Dan passionately tackled his comedically, wild imaginings on Yetis, Astronauts, secret meetings with conspiracy theorists, Neanderthal erotica, paranormal dating websites, public lice hunters, the 300 years of history which may never have happened, endangered ghosts and the cover up of an intergalactic space war to name a few.
-Audiences were enthralled and the television industry found an exciting new name...read more
+Dan made his Edinburgh Fringe debut in 2014 to near sell-out audiences across the run and cemented his passions on the industry with C*ckblocked From Outer Space.
+A rich, hilarious exploration of his inner dork, Dan passionately tackled his comedically, wild imaginings on Yetis, Astronauts, secret meetings with conspiracy theorists, Neanderthal erotica, paranormal dating websites, public lice hunters, the 300 years of history which may never have happened, endangered ghosts and the cover up of an intergalactic space war to name a few...read more